JoshCAtl/3013-Algorithms-Cupp/Assignments/P02/README.md

+# P02 - Processing in Linear Time

+### Josh Cupp
+### Description:
+This program loads words from a dictionary into a singly linked list and times how long it takes to look the words up in linear time

 | # | File | Description |
 | :----: | ------ | ----------- |
 | 1 | [main.cpp](https://github.com/JoshCAtl/3013-Algorithms-Cupp/blob/main/Assignments/P02/main.cpp)| main code file